-(i) The Large Increase in Pay Levels
+A. The Large Increase in Pay Levels

-We use compensation information from the standard ExecuComp database, which includes information about executive compensation in public US companies from 1993 onwards.
-The dataset includes all the S&P 500, Mid-Cap 400, and Small-Cap 600 companies.
-Together, these firms (also known as the S&P 1500) constitute more than 80 per cent of the total market capitalization of US public firms.
+We use compensation information from the standard ExecuComp database, which includes information about executive compensation in public U.S. companies from 1993 onwards.
+The dataset includes all the S&P 500, Mid-Cap 400 and Small-Cap 600 companies.
+Together, these firms constitute more than 80% of the total market capitalization of U.S. public firms.
 We report below findings on the period 1993-2003, because 2003 was the last year for which there was compensation information about the lion's share of companies in the dataset.

 Throughout our analysis, we define as annual compensation the (grant-date) value of the compensation package in the year in which it was given.
-In particular, following a standard definition of the total grant-date value of annual compensation reported in the ExecuComp database, we define an executive's total compensation in a given year as the sum of the executive's salary, bonuses, long-term incentive plans, the grant-date value of restricted stock awards, and the (grant-date) Black-Scholes value of granted options.
+In particular, following a standard definition of the total grant-date value of annual compensation reported in the ExecuComp database, we define an executive's total compensation in a given year as the sum of the executive's salary, bonuses, long-term incentive plans, the grant-date value of restricted stock awards and the (grant-date) Black-Scholes value of granted options.
 To adjust for inflation, we translate all monetary figures to 2002 dollars.